 Let’s start with the big news on the emergency glucagon front:

-Eli Lilly has just filed its long-awaited nasal glucagon for regulatory review in both the US and Europe, after years of clinical research on this first-of-its kind rescue glucagon that you simply "puff up your nose" to quickly boost blood sugar.
-Once approved, this may constitute the first true innovation in several decades in rescue glucagon, since the first glucagon injection kit appeared in 1961.
+Eli Lilly has just filed its long-awaited nasal glucagon for regulatory review in both the US and Europe, after years of clinical research on this first-of-its kind rescue glucagon that you simply “puff up your nose” to quickly boost blood sugar.
+We’ve also learned that Xeris Pharma has submitted to regulators its “EpiPen-style” liquid glucagon pen and hopes to get approval for that in 2019.
+Once approved, these may constitute the first true innovations in several decades in rescue glucagon, since the first glucagon injection kit appeared in 1961.

 Woot!
 BG-boosting cheers to that!